Bone Histomorphometry, Consultant Interpretation Only

 Bone histomorphometry is a very sophisticated procedure utilizing full thickness bone biopsy.

 Techniques such as 2-time interval labeling with tetracycline permit the direct measurement of the rate of bone formation.
 The information derived is useful in the diagnosis of metabolic bone diseases including renal osteodystrophy, osteomalacia, and osteoporosis.
 Other information obtainable relate to disorders such as aluminum toxicity and iron abnormalities.

 The laboratory will provide an interpretive report.

-All results will be called to the physician designated on the Bone Histomorphometry Information Sheet.
+The report will be sent to the physician designated on the Bone Histomorphometry: Patient Information.

 Clinical endocrinologists trained in histomorphometric techniques review and interpret the histological appearance.

 A pathologist interprets the bone marrow from a hematoxylin and eosin-stained slide.

 No histomorphometric values are given.